Last item for navigation

 Please note: This training is only required for staff who will be working in the High Secure Provincial Forensic areas of the hospital.

-The training will take place in a classroom in the Atrium Building.
+This training will take place in a classroom in the Atrium Building.
 More information will be shared during PINEL training.

 Please wear comfortable shoes and appropriate clothing.